 Large amounts of physical memory coupled with the ability to create large (multi-gigabyte) shared memory segments provide a boost in performance to database workloads.
-With this release, SGI has included a configuration parameter that allows the kernel to support more than 2 GB of physical memory (to approximately 3.8 GB) while still providing a 3 GB application virtual (user) address space.
+SGI includes a configuration parameter to configure the Linux community standard implementation that supports more than 2 GB of physical memory.